-If a company acquires, directly or indirectly (by means of a company in the same group, or through a dependent company) an interest greater than 90 per cent in another company, the acquiring company must notify the latter of this fact within 30 days of the moment that this amount of interest was achieved.
-A 'squeeze-out' mechanism is available within six months of the notification, whereby the dominant company may secure the remaining equity from the other shareholders.
+Portuguese law also contains squeeze-out and sell-out rules applicable as follows: if a company acquires, directly or indirectly (by means of a company in the same group, or through a dependent company) an interest greater than 90 per cent in another company, the acquiring company must notify the latter of this fact within 30 days of the moment that this amount of interest was achieved.
+A squeeze-out mechanism is available within six months of the notification, whereby the dominant company may secure the remaining equity from the other shareholders.
 Similarly, if the dominant company does not squeeze out the remaining shareholders, any minority shareholder may, at any time, demand in writing that the majority shareholder purchases the remaining shares from it, within a time limit of not less than 30 days.
 In the absence of said purchase, or it being considered unsatisfactory, the minority shareholder may request a judicial purchase from a court of law.